BAT-LZ Out of Hell: A Greedy Parsing Algorithm for

 \section{A Greedy Parsing Algorithm for \BLZ}

 In this section we describe an algorithm that, using $O(n)$ space and $O(n\log^3 n)$ time, produces a \BLZ\ parse of a text $T[1\dd n]$ by maximizing the next phrase length at each step.
 We then show how to reduce the time to $O(n\log^2 n)$ at the price of increasing the space to $O(n\log n)$.
-We remark that, unlike in LZ, this greedy algorithm does not necessarily produce the optimal \BLZ\ parse.\shorten{\footnote{\shorten{This is also the case of the LZ-End compression format~\cite{KN13}, whose greedy parsing algorithm can be computed in linear time~\cite{KK17,KK17b}, but whose globally optimal parsing is also an NP-hard problem~\cite{BFKNSU23}.}}}
+Of course, unlike in LZ, this greedy algorithm does not in general produce an optimal \BLZ\ parse, since the problem is NP-hard.

 \begin{definition} A \BLZ\ parse of $T[1\dd n]$ with maximum chain length $c$ is a leftward parse of $T$ where the chain length of no position exceeds $c$.
-A greedy \BLZ\ parse is a \BLZ\ parse where each phrase, processed left to right, is as long as possible. \end{definition}
+A {\em greedy \BLZ\ parse} is a \BLZ\ parse where each phrase, processed left to right, is as long as possible. \end{definition}

 Let $T[1\dd i-1]$ be already processed.
 We call a prefix $T[i\dd i+\ell-1]$ of $T[i\dd]$ {\em valid} if $C[j]\leq c$ for all $j=i,\ldots,i+\ell-1$.
 A leftward parse of $T$ is therefore a \BLZ\ parse if and only if all phrases are valid.
 Our Greedy \BLZ\ parser proceeds then analogously to the original LZ parser.
 At each step, it has already processed $T[1\dd i-1]$, and it must find the next phrase, which is formed by (1) the longest valid prefix $T[i\dd i+\ell-1]$ of $T[i\dd]$ that has an occurrence $T[s\dd s+\ell-1]$ with $s<i$, and (2) the next symbol $T[i+\ell]$.
 In other words, the algorithm enforces that every symbol in $T[s\dd s+\ell-1]$ must have a chain length less than $c$, the maximum chain length allowed.
 The phrase $T[i\dd i+\ell]$ is encoded just as in the standard LZ, as a triple $(s,\ell,T[i+\ell])$.